seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 O, that it were as like as it is true!

 **DUKE VINCENTIO**
-By heaven, fond wretch, thou knowist not what thou speak’st,
+By heaven, fond wretch, thou knowist not what thou speak'st,
-Or else thou art suborn’d against his honour
+Or else thou art suborn'd against his honour
 In hateful practise.
 First, his integrity
 Stands without blemish.
 Next, it imports no reason
 That with such vehemency he should pursue
 Faults proper to himself: if he had so offended,
-He would have weigh’d thy brother by himself
+He would have weigh'd thy brother by himself
 And not have cut him off.
 Some one hath set you on:
 Confess the truth, and say by whose advice
 Thou camest here to complain.